-• IQ System vehicles:

-Place Tow/Run switch in the TOW position before disconnecting or connecting the batteries.
-Failure to heed this warning could result in a battery explosion or severe personal injury.

-- · All electric vehicles: - To avoid unintentionally starting the vehicle, disconnect the batteries as shown (Figure 1-2, Page 1-3 or Figure 1-3, Page 1-4). - IQ System vehicles: - After disconnecting the batteries, wait 90 seconds for the controller capacitors to discharge. - PowerDrive System 48 vehicles: - After disconnecting the batteries, discharge the controller capacitors as follows: - Turn the key switch to ON and place the Forward/Reverse handle in the REVERSE position. - Slowly depress the accelerator pedal and keep it depressed until the reverse warning buzzer can no longer be heard.
+- IQ System Vehicles: - Place Tow/Run switch in the TOW position before disconnecting or connecting the batteries. - All Electric Vehicles: - To avoid unintentionally starting the vehicle, disconnect the batteries as shown (Figure 1-2, Page 1-3 or Figure 1-3, Page 1-3). - IQ System Vehicles: - After disconnecting the batteries, wait 90 seconds for the controller capacitors to discharge. - PowerDrive System 48 Vehicles: - After disconnecting the batteries, discharge the controller capacitors as follows: - Turn key switch to ON and place the Forward/Reverse handle in REVERSE. - Slowly press the accelerator pedal and keep it pressed until the reverse warning buzzer can no longer be heard.
 When the buzzer stops sounding, the controller capacitors are discharged.